-We've added a public Text Scanner model to our Neural Networks page to help you detect and read text in your images automatically.
+We've added a public Text Scanner model to our Models page to help you detect and read text in your images automatically.
 In this guide, we'll take a quick video tour of how to use the feature, followed by step-by-step instructions for setting up your own text scanner.

-Before we can start effortlessly pulling text from images and documents, we'll need to get three quick setup steps out of the way:
+Before we can start effortlessly pulling text from images and documents, we'll need to get two quick setup steps out of the way:

 - Create a new bounding box or polygon class that contains the Text subtype in the Classes page of your dataset.
 You can optionally add an Attributes subtype to distinguish between different types of text.

 The text scanner model can only be mapped to bounding box and polygon classes.

 That's it!
 Now you're ready to kick back and let the model detect and read text so you and your team don't have to.